VladMarmuz/CoffeeOrder/README.md

 # CoffeeOrder

-This is a test task!
+This is a test task from SoftClub!
 In this app user can order coffee, edit your order and delete order.